 example.net.
 MX aspmx.l.google.com.
 (1) example.net.
 MX alt1.aspmx.l.google.com.
 (5) example.net.
 MX alt2.aspmx.l.google.com.
 (5) example.net.
 MX alt3.aspmx.l.google.com.
 (10) example.net.
 MX alt4.aspmx.l.google.com.
 (10)

 If your email is hosted elsewhere you may need to check if your domain’s email router is set up correctly.
 You find this option in cPanel by selecting Email Routing.

 Image: cPanel’s Email Routing page.

-TXT records are used to provide arbitrary text values for your domain name.
-If you got one of our hosting packages you should see at least two TXT records: an SPF and DKIM record.
-Both records are used to prevent email spoofing and to make it more likely that your emails are delivered correctly.
+TXT records provide arbitrary text values for your domain name.
+If you got one of our hosting plans then you should see at least two TXT records: an SPF and DKIM record.
+Both are used to prevent email spoofing and make it less likely that your emails are marked as spam.
 You can learn more about these records on the SPF Records and DKIM records pages.

 TXT records are also commonly used by third party services that need to verify if you control a domain name.
 Such services may ask you to add records like these: